 - Coat the 1 cup of chopped walnuts with one tablespoon of flour in a small bowl.
 Set aside.

-- Mix the white whole wheat flour, all-purpose flour, baking soda, and salt together in a medium mixing bowl
+- Mix the white whole wheat flour, all-purpose flour, baking soda, cinnamon, cardamom, ground ginger, and salt together in a medium mixing bowl

 - Cream butter and sugar until fluffy in a large mixing bowl.